-The following letter was written by PO1 Steven Voigt of SEAL Team Eight two days before he was killed in an SH-60 helicopter crash in the Persian Gulf on 25 October 1996.
-This letter captures the essence of Steve and typifies the hours and months of the distinctively unglamorous and unappreciated side of a Navy SEAL’s life on deployment.
+The following letter was written by PO1 Steven Voigt of SEAL Team Eight two days before he was killed in an SH-60 helicopter crash in the Persian Gulf on October 25, 1996.
+This letter captures the essence of Steve Voigt and typifies the hours and months of the distinctively unglamorous and unappreciated side of a Navy SEAL’s life on deployment.

 Steven Voigt’s letter

-It was read by Steve’s sister, Martha, at the NAB Little Creek Base Chapel on 6 November 1996:
+It was read by Steve Voigt’s sister, Martha, at the NAB Little Creek Base Chapel on 6 November 1996:

 “Alarm goes off.
 I wake up.
 It’s 0600.
 Same time I woke up yesterday.
 And the day before.
 Actually, since June 28, almost 120 days ago.
 Four months.
 That’s OK, though, because if anyone in the Persian Gulf tries to interfere with the policies of my sacred country, the United States of America, I’ll be there to stop them.
 Two months ago, it was anyone in the Mediterranean.
 Actually, we could stop anyone in the world.